 As you can read in this morning’s Globe and Mail, there are strong arguments that our societies should consider what may sound like a shocking initiative -- rationing of emissions-intensive consumption.
-My essay is here: https://www.theglobeandmail.com/opinion/article-the-climate-crisis-is-like-a-world-war-so-lets-talk-about-rationing/
+My essay is here: https://www.theglobeandmail.com/opinion/article-the-climate-crisis-is-like-a-world-war-so-lets-talk-about-rationing/ or available as a PDF download from the link at the bottom of this page.

 I wrote the article after years of studying WWII Britain and its wartime initiatives that required all citizens to be cautious in their consumption of goods, from fuel to metals to clothing to imported foods.
 Those conservationist programs helped Britain and its Allies win the war, and had further co-benefits including increased personal health, sense of civic duty, and commitment to community.
 I believe that similar programs could help us win our war for climate stability, and improve our societies in myriad ways.